-The Bank has adopted a zero-tolerance approach toward all types of fraud and theft.
-The Forensic Investigators investigate all incidents relating to external fraud while internal fraud is investigated by the Internal Audit function.
+The Bank has adopted a zero tolerance approach toward all types of fraud and theft.
+The Bank's Forensic Investigators investigate all incidents relating to external fraud while internal fraud is investigated by the Internal Audit function.

 If an incident of fraud is brought to the Bank's attention, it is investigated immediately, evidence is collected, and statements are taken.
 If the incident was perpetrated externally, criminal charges are laid.
-If the incident was perpetrated internally, disciplinary action is instituted in addition to criminal charges being laid.
-All fraud incidents are reported to the SABRIC and the South African Police Service.
+If the incident was perpetrated internally, disciplinary action is instituted in addition to laying criminal charges.
+All fraud incidents are reported to SABRIC and the South African Police Service.